 We conclude our testing of key risk areas identified at the planning stage and any additional issues that may have emerged since.

-We will discuss our early findings of the Authority's approach to addressing the key risk areas with the Chief Finance Officer and Assistant Head of Finance in April 2014.
+We will discuss our early findings of the Authority's approach to address the key risk areas with the Strategic Finance Manager in July 2015, prior to reporting to the Audit Committee in September 2015.

 Audit adjustments